-Access/rent to Trottibikes scooters is 21 CHF for Adults and 17 CHF for children under 15 years old.
+Access/rent to Trottibikes scooters is approximately 21+ CHF for Adults and 17+ CHF for children under 15.
 You can check for rental dates and announcements on Jungfrau.ch.

 At the next Grindelwald-First gondola lift station, Schreckfeld, two more experiences await you: First-Glider and Mountain Cart.
 Let’s discuss first the glider.

 First-Glider is a special kind of zip line that somehow simulates the flight of a bird of prey.
-However, there’s a twist; it’s you who is the prey!
-During the ride, you will be hanging beneath the eagle-designed-glider.
+However, there’s a twist; you are the prey!
+During the ride, you will be hanging beneath the eagle-designed glider.

-But even though it’s just a zip line, it’ll just make you feel like flying!
-Because, in this 800-meter (2600-feet) long rope amusement ride, you’ll be experiencing an exhilarating speed at 83kph (52 mph) at max!
+But even though it’s just a zip line, it’ll make you feel like flying!
+Because, in this 800-meter (2600-feet) long rope amusement ride, you’ll be experiencing an exhilarating speed of 83kph (52 mph) at max!

 The experience in First-Glider is ecstatic, especially during clear and sunny weather.
 The views you’ll see while zipping down the rope are really spectacular.

-It may feel really hesitating when you see the path that the First-Glider will take and the speed it will put you.
-But, there’s just nothing to fear!
-You’ll be safely buckled up to the eagle, and all that’s you’ll have to worry about is how you can have fun.
+You may feel hesitant when you see the path the First-Glider will take and the speed it will put you.
+But there’s just nothing to fear!
+You’ll be safely buckled up to the eagle, and all that you’ll have to worry about is how you can have fun.

 The ride First-Glider only lasts for a few minutes.
 It starts and ends in the same place near the Schreckfeld lift station.
-Once you ride the zip line glider, you’ll be pulled up into a hill, and then after you reach the end, it’s time for flying down back to the place where you embarked the ride.
+Once you ride the zip line glider, you’ll be pulled up into a hill, and then after you reach the end, it’s time to fly down back to where you embarked on the ride.

 Here’s what you can expect to experience in First-Glider: